observablehq/framework/docs/layout/grid.md

 The CLI provides a set of grid CSS classes to help layout page content.
 These grids pair well with the [Dashboard](./themes#dashboard) theme and the [Card](./card) class.
 This page uses both.

-To see the examples here change dynamically, adjust this pages width and show/hide the navigation on the left.
+To see these examples change dynamically, adjust the page width or collapse the sidebar on the left.

 As with any CSS provided by the CLI, you can mix in standard CSS to customize pages.